How Many USMLE Questions Should You Do Per Day? (The Honest Answer)

 Two blocks of 20 questions (one in the morning and one in the afternoon) often produce better learning than one block of 40 questions at 10 PM when your cognitive capacity is depleted.

-Here is why: question review requires active engagement with unfamiliar material.
+The reason is cognitive load: question review requires active engagement with unfamiliar material.
 When you are tired, you read explanations passively without encoding the underlying concept.
 The questions become a checkbox rather than a learning event.

 For students in clerkships balancing clinical duties, splitting question sessions is especially practical.
 Fifteen minutes before rounds + a 30-minute review session in the evening is genuinely productive.
 A single exhausted 40-question marathon at midnight is often not.